About me

 Awards and Achievements

-• Turing Scheme Funding for Study and Work Aboard
+• Turing Scheme Funding for Study and Work Abroad

 • Scholar Award from the Department of Computer Science at the University of Manchester (072023-122026)